Basketball season is still approximately two months away, but it’s never too early to start to predict how each division will pan out.

 Key Reserves: Arnett Moultrie, Royce White, Arsalan Kazemi

-Tags: Andrew Bynum Avery Bradley Boston Celtics Brad Stevens Brooklyn Nets Carmelo Anthony DeMar DeRozan Featured Jason Terry Jeff Green Jrue Holiday Kelly Olynyk Kevin Garnett Metta World Peace Nerlens Noel New York Knicks Paul Pierce Philadelphia 76ers Popular Rajon Rondo Rudy Gay Sam Hinkie Terrence Ross Toronto Raptors
+Tags: Andrew Bynum Avery Bradley Boston Celtics Brad Stevens Brooklyn Nets Carmelo Anthony DeMar DeRozan Jason Terry Jeff Green Jrue Holiday Kelly Olynyk Kevin Garnett Metta World Peace Nerlens Noel New York Knicks Paul Pierce Philadelphia 76ers Rajon Rondo Rudy Gay Sam Hinkie Terrence Ross Toronto Raptors